Sense-X/TSD/README.md

 Reimplemented methods and backbones are shown in the below table.
 It's based on the Faster RCNN with FPN.
 More backbones and experiments are underway.
+(If you want to obtain the pretrained models via other manners, please send me e-mail).

+### For standard Faster RCNN

 | Backbone           | TSD   | AP             | AP_0.5  | AP_0.75  | AP_s    | AP_m      | AP_l     | Download |
 |:--------------------:|:-----:|:--------------:|:-------:|:--------:|:-------:|:---------:|:--------:|:--------:|